The Garments

 What overcoat styles do you make?

-The velvet-collared Chesterfield, the camel polo coat, a topcoat for milder days and an everyday car coat — in cloth heavy enough for a real Toronto winter.
+The velvet-collared Chesterfield, the camel polo coat, a topcoat for milder days and an everyday car coat, in fabric heavy enough for a real Toronto winter.

-What cloth is best for a Toronto winter coat?
+What fabric is best for a Toronto winter coat?

-Melton, wool-cashmere, camel-hair and covert cloth — heavy enough to hold warmth and their line, but still able to drape.
+Melton, wool-cashmere, camel-hair and covert fabric: heavy enough to hold warmth and their line, but still able to drape.
 I'll match the weight to how cold you actually run.

 How long should my overcoat be?